Live game data (GEP)

 Event Status

-Some events may ocassionally become unavailable.
+Some events may occasionally become unavailable.
 This can be caused by several things:

-• Potential discrepencies/issues found with the events' data/reliability
+- Potential discrepancies/issues found with the events' data/reliability.

-Using these endpoints, it is possible for your app to react in real time to the status of different events, be it:
+Using these endpoints, it is possible for your app to react in real time to the status of different events.
+You can:

-• Provide users an indication of the potential issues
+- Provide users an indication of potential issues.

-For more details, see Verifying events for your app.
+For more information, see Verifying events for your app. /ow-electron/guides/general-tech/verifying-events-for-your-app